-Distribution software includes the modules to manage the plan, administer, execute, track and report the task running in Distribution warehouses that belong to wholesale distributors business.
+Distribution software includes modules to manage plan, administer, execute, track, and report the tasks running in Distribution warehouses that belong to wholesale distributors business.
 Distribution software contains the ‘Flow’ of material for distributors.
-Key Features of the Distribution Software is:
+Key Features of the Distribution Software are:

 In direct distribution, the product is distributed to the end-user from the manufacturer’s or distributor’s warehouse.
 This is usually the case for a manufacturer that sells its items via a distribution center or retail outlet.
 In indirect distribution, the product (i.e. a service) is provided through a supplier or agent who’s contractually obligated through the manufacturer to buy the products and supply them to the end-user.
 The indirect distribution technique is regularly used by manufacturers and distributors to make certain they don’t oversell or have leftover products.

 Direct Distribution = Direct-to-consumer (DTC) is a distribution channel that is not utilized by the brand.
 The main reason for the use of this channel is to gain a competitive benefit as it is a quicker and more direct way to reach the customer.
 Companies use direct distribution channels for customer products as it is very effective.
 This is a direct method of reaching the consumer with the product.